SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Speed: 5
 Seal Speed: 16

-Tags: Utility
+Tags: Utility, Self

 Effects:
 Removes all foreign particles and bodies (bugs, chemicals) from the user's clothes and body, stops any ongoing bleeding, and evaporates any liquids covering them (exception: this will ignite the D-rank Sticky Fire Technique).
 It can even remove recently spilled, not-yet-dried liquids (including blood\!) from clothing.
 It will not, however, cure poison.

 This provides a \-10 penalty on any attempts to track the user by scent (i.e. Survival rolls), but only a \-5 penalty to find them (i.e. Awareness vs. Stealth) via scent because while their own odor is eliminated, this jutsu leaves a faint scent of smoke.
 In fact, a difficulty 30 Research roll can identify the use of this technique at, say, a crime scene.
 If used to treat an injury (external injuries which have left open wounds only), this accelerates the recipient's healing time by 25%, but does not stack with the reduction from medical treatment (doctors can do much better than this improvised first aid).